duckietown/book-devmanual-software/src/intermediate/simulation/index.md

 ---
 It is possible to use `gym.wrappers.Monitor` to record videos of the agent performing a task.
 See [examples here](https://www.programcreek.com/python/example/100947/gym.wrappers.Monitor).

-The libx264 error is due to a problem with the way ffmpeg is installed on some linux distributions.
-One possible way to circumvent this is to reinstall ffmpeg using conda:
+The libx264 error is due to a problem with the way `ffmpeg` is installed on some Linux distributions.
+One possible way to circumvent this is to reinstall `ffmpeg` using conda:

 ``
       $ conda install -c conda-forge ffmpeg